dotnet/docs/docs/core/porting/libraries.md

 A key thing to understand is that **a project targeting a lower version cannot reference a project targeting a higher version**.
 For example, a project targeting the .NET Platform Standard version 1.2 cannot reference projects that target .NET Platform Standard version 1.3 or higher.
 Projects **can** reference lower versions, though, so a project targeting .NET Platform Standard 1.3 can reference a project targeting .NET Platform Standard 1.2 or lower.

-It's recommended that you pick the lowest possible .NET Standard version and use that throughout your library.
+It's recommended that you pick the lowest possible .NET Standard version and use that throughout your project.

 Read more in [The .NET Platform Standard Library]../standard/library.md).